nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/4_composing_objects.md

 > By using a constant field you limit the state space an object can have, which
 > is easier to deal with when it comes to synchronization.

 ## 1.2.
 State-dependent operations
+It gets trickier when you manage state transition of an object in multithreaded environment as the state of the object is determined by multiple threads, which means you must ensure two things:
+1. As mentioned, the state reflects the expectations as it is meant to be.
-An operation is said to be state-dependent when it can not be applied to the current state of an object if the object is in certain states (*preconditions*).
+2. You must ensure the thread can take actions to transition state.
+Actions mentioned here are these that only can be applied to the current state of an object if the object is in certain states (*preconditions*), what is deemed as state-dependent

 For example, if you call `popElement()` when a queue is empty in a single-threading environment, it will throw error.
-In multi-threading environment, however, if you dedicate a thread to wait there to `popElement` once a queue is not empty and do the task on that element, there is chance other threads will add an element to the queue, which turn the *precondition* to `true`.
+In multi-threading environment, however, if you dedicate a thread to wait there to `popElement` once a queue is not empty, there is chance other threads will add an element to the queue, which turn the *precondition* to `true`.
+In this case, if no thread bother to put elements into the queue, then deadlock will occur.
+Of course this is just a simple assumption, in a complex system, there is a chance you may miss fulling this condition so that all threads have the opportunity to run.

-In these cases, to make thread continue to run after a condition is met, we often:
+To make another thread continue to run after a condition is fulfilled by another thread, we often:
-+ Use low-level mechanisms such as `wait` and `notify` (covered in chapter 14).
++ Use low-level mechanisms such as `wait` and `notify` (covered in chapter 14) - the mechanism to roll up the sleeping threads.
 + Use existing library classes, such as blocking queues or semaphores (covered in chapter 5) <- this is a more straight forward approach.

 # 2. Instance confinement